 Critical functions and types of background checks

 A background check is required for each position performing a critical function.
-A list of critical functions can be found in the UCOP Background Checks - Critical Functions Guide (doc), which is part of the UCOP Procedures for PPSM Appointment 21 (pdf).
+A list of critical functions can be found in the Hiring Manager's Toolkit.
 The job description/posting will indicate when a background check is required.
 The background check includes the following records searches: Criminal Felony and Misdemeanor (past 7 years, all counties, aliases, and maiden names revealed by a social security number trace), National Sex Offender, National Criminal Search, Education (highest degree), and Employment (past 7 years or previous two employers).
 Other searches such as credit, motor vehicle, or professional license verification may be conducted as the job's critical functions require.

 Recordkeeping and reporting